buddhist-uni/buddhist-uni.github.io/_content/av/chinese-pure-land_jones-charles.md

 year: 2019
 ---

-An excerpt from an interview on Chinese Pure Land making the point that while we tend to think of Pure Land Buddhism as a separate school, historically it was seen rather as a practice available to all Buddhists.
+An excerpt from an interview on Chinese Pure Land making the point that while we tend to think of Mahayana Devotionalism as a separate sect, historically it was seen rather as an optional practice available to all Buddhists.